developersCradle/designg-patterns-and-software-architecture/Design Patterns in Java/src/Section 15/README.md

 1. In Java statements are **perishable**.
 Meaning once assignment or what ever operation is done, you **cannot** go back to original state.
 2. We want **object** represent operation.
-3. There is multiple uses for such **commands** such as GUI commands is sent to command processor.
+3. There is multiple uses for such **commands**, such as GUI commands is sent to command processor.
 These commands can be stored or played reverse order.

 <img src="command.PNG" alt="alt text" width="500"/>